List of songs recorded by Bruno Mars

 Mars's second studio album Unorthodox Jukebox, released in December 2012, included the tracks "Locked Out of Heaven", "When I Was Your Man", "Treasure" and "Moonshine".
 The Smeezingtons collaborated with other producers, including Mark Ronson, Jeff Bhasker and Emile Haynie, to create a disco, funk, pop, reggae, and rock album.
 Lyrically, it showcases traditional notions of romance, male chauvinism, and sexuality.
 In 2014, Ronson's single, "Uptown Funk", featured Mars.
 Shampoo Press & Curl, a production trio formed by Mars, Lawrence and Christopher Brody Brown, composed the tracks on his third studio album, 24K Magic, released in November 2016.
 It included the songs "24K Magic", "That's What I Like", and a remix of "Finesse" featuring Cardi B. Funk, pop and R&B influenced the creation of this album, which involves subjects of money and sex.

 Mars and Anderson .Paak, as Silk Sonic, released the collaborative studio album An Evening with Silk Sonic, in November 2021.
 It was produced by Mars, D'Mile and The Stereotypes.
 It includes the singles "Leave the Door Open" and "Smokin out the Window".
 The album is rooted in R&B, soul, funk, early hip-hop and pop.
 It explores themes of "seduction, romance", reconciliation and materialism.
-In 2024, Mars collaborated with Lady Gaga on the single "Die With a Smile" and with Rosé on "Apt.".
+In 2024, Mars collaborated with Lady Gaga on the single "Die With a Smile" and with Rosé on "APT.".
+Mars's fourth studio album, The Romantic (2026), was produced by Mars and D'Mile.
+The lead single, "I Just Might", which incorporates a disco pop and funk sounds.

 Songs

 Anderson .Paak co-wrote and recorded the collaborative studio An Evening with Silk Sonic with Mars.

-Rosé collaborated with Mars on "Apt.".
+Rosé collaborated with Mars on "APT."

 B.o.B collaborated with Mars on "Nothin' on You" and "The Other Side".

 Diplo co-wrote "Bubble Butt", "Liquor Store Blues" and "Money Makes Her Smile".

 K'naan was one of the co-writers of "Bang Bang", "Wavin' Flag" and "The Lazy Song".

 Mark Ronson was among the co-writers of "Gorilla", "Moonshine", "Uptown Funk" and "Feel Right".

 Mars collaborated with Cardi B on "Finesse" and "Please Me".